The Linda Lindas discography

-The discography of the Linda Lindas, an American rock band, consists of two studio albums, two extended plays (EPs), sixteen singles, and thirteen music videos.
+The discography of the Linda Lindas, an American rock band, consists of three studio albums, two extended plays (EPs), sixteen singles, and thirteen music videos.

 The Linda Lindas was formed in Los Angeles in 2018 by Bela Salazar (guitar, vocals), Eloise Wong (bass guitar, vocals), Lucia de la Garza (guitar, vocals), and Mila de la Garza (drums, vocals).
 The Linda Lindas released their self-titled debut EP independently in 2020.
 In 2021, the band went viral with a performance of "Racist, Sexist Boy" and subsequently signed with the Los Angeles-based label Epitaph Records.
 They released another EP, Moxie (Music from the Netflix Film), which contains music that appeared in the Netflix film Moxie.
 The Linda Lindas released their debut album, entitled Growing Up, in 2022.
 Four singles were released from the album, including "Oh!", each along with music videos.
 The album peaked at number nineteen in the Billboard Top Album Sales.
 Their second album, No Obligation, was released in October 2024.
 It spawned six singles: "Too Many Things", "Resolution/Revolution", "All In My Head", "Yo Me Estreso", "No Obligation", and "Nothing Would Change".